 However, there's more to these tiny creatures than their adorable appearance.
 Unlike human infants, wild babies have to adapt quickly to life in the bush.
-Prey animals like wildebeest and impala have to be able to run within a few hours of being born; and even predator cubs have to learn quickly how to avoid danger.
+Prey animals like Wildebeest and Impala have to be able to run within a few hours of being born, and even predator cubs have to learn quickly how to avoid danger.

 In this article, we look at a few African safari animals and the adaptations that they have developed to help them through their vulnerable infancy.
-Most animals are born at the start of the rainy season, when food is plentiful and life is relatively easy.
+Most animals are born at the start of the rainy season when food is plentiful and life is relatively easy.
 If you want to see baby animals on safari, this is the best time to go.

 Baby elephants are unsure what to do with their trunks at first and will often suck on them in the same way that a human baby sucks their thumb.
 Elephants grow quickly, drinking around three gallons of milk every day.
 Their family unit is so strong that if a mother dies or is unable to care for her baby, the calf will be taken care of and nursed by a surrogate mother.
 Calves are usually weaned by the time they reach their first birthday, although they still depend on the herd for protection for at least another year after that.

-Cheetah cubs are weaned by six months, and start attempting to chase small animals around the same time.
-It usually takes over a year for juvenile cheetahs to make their first successful kill, however, so in the meantime, they remain dependent on their mothers for meat.
-It's a rare treat to see baby cheetahs on safari, but your best bet is in the Serengeti, the Maasai...
-Mara, and South Africa's Kgalagadi Transfrontier Park.
+Cheetah cubs are weaned by 6 months and start attempting to chase small animals around the same time.
+It usually takes over a year for juvenile cheetahs to make their first successful kill, however.
+In the meantime, they remain dependent on their mothers for meat.
+It's a rare treat to see baby cheetahs on safari, but your best bet is in the Serengeti, the Maasai Mara, and South Africa's Kgalagadi Transfrontier Park.

 Spotted Hyena Cub

 Spotted hyena cubs are almost always born in pairs.
-They are well developed, and are the largest of all carnivore offspring in relation to the weight of their mothers.
-Spotted hyena cubs are also unique in that they are born with their eyes open, and with sharp canine teeth that can measure up to 7 milimeters in length.
-It is common for hyena cubs to attack their siblings, and often the weaker cub will be killed.
+They are well developed and are the largest of all carnivore offspring in relation to the weight of their mothers.
+Spotted hyena cubs are also unique in that they are born with their eyes open, and with sharp canine teeth that can measure up to a quarter-inch (7 millimeters) in length.
+It is common for hyena cubs to attack their siblings, and often the weaker will be killed.

-Warthog mothers have litters of up to eight piglets, and form a family group known as a sounder with other moms and babies.
+Warthog mothers have litters of up to eight piglets and form a family group known as a sounder with other moms and babies.
 The mother gives birth to her piglets in a hole, where she suckles them for a week or so before rejoining the sounder.
-It is thought that individual piglets each have their own teat, which they suckle from exclusively for around six months; although babies often start rooting for bulbs at a few weeks old.
+It is thought that individual piglets each have their own teat, which they suckle from exclusively for around six months.
+Although. babies often start rooting for bulbs at a few weeks old.
 If a mother pig loses her litter, she will often adopt piglets from another litter, helping those that remain to get the nutrition they need.